-In April 2011, the PlayStation Network, the multiplayer gaming service, online gaming purchasing and live content distribution of the Japanese brand was attacked.
-The personal data of 77 million users leaked.
-The banking details of tens of thousands of players were also compromised.
-After the intrusion discovery, the PSN, as well as Sony Online Entertainment and Qriocity, had been closed for a month.
-To calm the anger of users, Sony has to pay 15 million dollars in compensation plus a few other millions for the court fees and the refund of the people whose bank accounts have been illegally used.
+In April 2011, Sony’s PlayStation Network was attacked.
+The multiplayer gaming service, online gaming purchasing and live content distribution of the Japanese brand contained the personal data of 77 million users which was leaked.
+Banking information of tens of thousands of players was also compromised.
+After the intrusion discovery, PSN, as well as Sony Online Entertainment and Qriocity, were closed for one month.
+To appease their users, Sony paid 15 million dollars in compensation plus a few million dollars in legal fees in addition to having to refund the people whose bank accounts had been illegally used.
 This cyber attack could have been largely avoided.
-Indeed, hackers have used a well-known network vulnerability that Sony did not pay attention to.
-The data was not encrypted and could easily be hijacked thanks to a very simple SQL injection.
+Indeed, hackers used a well-known network vulnerability that Sony chose to ignore.
+Data was unencrypted and could easily be hijacked thanks to a very simple SQL injection.

 Unfortunately, in November 2014...

 ... a subsidiary, Sony Pictures Entertainment, was attacked by malware and more precisely, by a computer worm.
 The “Guardians of Peace” stole 100 terabytes of data including large quantities of confidential information such as film scripts, compromising emails and personal data of 47 000 employees (names, addresses, emails, social insurance numbers, salaries etc. Business executive and producer Amy Pascal was ejected from her position because of the shocking content of her emails (judged insulting to then-President Barack Obama).
 In addition, the company cancelled the broadcast of several movies and paid the equivalent of 8 million dollars in compensation to its employees and former employees.
 The cyber attack could have once again been avoided because Sony Pictures had carried out an audit of its security system a few months prior to the incident.
 This audit had revealed serious failures in the infrastructure management, including a firewall and several hundred terminals (routers and servers) that were not managed by competent teams.